EyeScary-Development/.github/profile/README.md

-EyeScary development has three current members: Jasper Cayley (Co-Founder) (https://github.com/thebookcheese), Wilbur Williams (Not Co-Founder) (https://github.com/ThisCatLikesCrypto), and Peter (Co-Founder) Rimmer (https://github.com/pittab).
+EyeScary development has three current members: Peter Rimmer (https://pittab.neocities.org), Wilbur Williams (https://wilburwilliams.uk) and Jasper Cayley (https://jasperweb.pages.dev)
 We are a small development group mainly just experimenting with development and working together to create some random things.